gjbex/Fortran-MOOC/practice/Week_04/doxygen.md

 1. You can not use mathematical formulas in doxygen documentation.
 [Actually, you can]
 1. Doxygen can be used with many programming languages besides Fortran.
 [Indeed, see the website for a list] [x]
-1. The properties of the generated documentation are determined in a configuration file that you have to write by and.
+1. The properties of the generated documentation are determined in a configuration file that you have to write by hand.
 [No, you can let doxygen generate a default one, and make a few changes to fit your specific needs]
 1. You need to know $$LaTeX$$ to be able to use doxygen.
 [No, you don't, unless you want to include mathematical formulas]